Serenity 6.4.3 Release Notes (2023-01-07)

 interface.

-Issues Causing Swagger UI to Fail is Resolved
+Issues Causing Swagger UI Failures Are Resolved

 Several changes were made to the Row